-Are you working on getting your driver's license back after previously getting it suspended or revoked?
-If you’re in the process of working to get back your driving privileges, it is very probable you keep coming across the term SR22 filing when looking through the steps required to get licensed and insured.
+If you’re in the process of working on getting back your driving privileges, it is very probable you keep coming across the term SR22 filing when looking through the steps required to get licensed and insured.
 SR22 is a state filing required of drivers who have gotten into some trouble along the way.
 Knowing what SR22 insurance is and how to get it is the beginning of getting your driving privileges reinstated.

 - Multiple traffic violations within a few years

 - Getting into a car accident without having car insurance

 Finding An Agency

 Most insurance agencies are capable of selling SR22 insurance.
 However, some prefer not to and could turn you away or not respond to your requests.
 You are better off looking into insurance agencies that specialize in high-risk car insurance companies.
 An insurance agent who handles the filings on a day to day basis is more likely to have more options for you and get the job done efficiently.